AlubJ/SNAB/implementation-guidelines.md

 ## API Considerations
 An implementation's API design is not strict in naming or case-sensitivity, but it should expose encoding and decoding functionality with appropriate parameters for endianness, compression and other supported features.
 An implementation's API should include a way to have user-definable datatypes.

+## Example SNAB Files
+You can find example SNAB files to test an implementations reader in the `examples` folder in this repo.